Secure payment gateway

 - A customer makes an order on a merchant’s website, selects a preferred payment method and enters debit/credit card details on a checkout page.

-- A gateway receives the information, encrypts it, and sends an authorisation request to the acquiring bank.
+- A payment gateway receives the information, encrypts it, and sends an authorisation request to the acquiring bank.

 - The acquirer sends a request to the card network (Visa, Mastercard, or other) serving the cardholder.